 It’s a mostly familiar story.
 One that isn’t helped by the dull interactions between characters that, despite having been through extraordinary circumstances together, seem to have little to no relationship with one another.
 For all the cool and interesting abilities he has, Knack has the personality of a potato.
 He just risks everything to save everyone because of reasons unknown.

 Stretched across 15 chapters that’ll take 10-plus hours to complete, Knack 2 transports you all over the world, checking off every expected destination type in the process.
 Many of these have environment-specific objects that Knack can use to imbue new powers, which is something we saw in the original.

 Outside of Knack’s ability to change size, there’s little original to be found here.
 The platforming and puzzle solving both revolve around things you’ve done hundreds of times: push a block, redistribute weight to make a platform move, flip a switch and other genre staples.
 Everything is ably executed this time — in and of itself a step forward — but standout moments are few and far between.

 Most of said moments come when Knack has grown massive and can rampage through the suddenly outmatched foes with ease.
 The developer’s did a good job metering out those instances so that they feel special and aren’t overused.
 The increased number of attacks at your disposal also helps stave off combat fatigue.

-Completing the campaign will unlock a new game plus along with a time attack mode.
-You can also replay any chapter to try and improve your score, and there is a suite of challenges to tackle.
+Completing the campaign will unlock a new game along with a time attack mode.
+You can also replay any chapter to try to improve your score, and there is a suite of challenges to tackle.
 Again, it’s nothing new, but it extends the experience a bit.